pramodkumar785/Scaffold_Mining/README.md

 ---

-## 📌 Notes
+📌 Notes

-- The pipeline is designed for **educational and research purposes**.
+The pipeline is designed for educational and research purposes.

-- Input files must be in `.sdf` format.
+Input files must be in .sdf format.

-- Default number of clusters is 3 (can be changed in the scripts).
+Default number of clusters is 3 (can be changed in the scripts).

-- Code is lightweight and can be adapted for larger datasets or integrated into other drug discovery workflows.
+Code is lightweight and can be adapted for larger datasets or integrated into other drug discovery workflows.

----

-## ✨ Author
+✨ Author

-Developed by **Hridhya Nair**
+Developed by Hridhya Nair